As standard, we use phthalate-free black, yellow, red and fluorescent green material. All ingredients are individually FDA approved.

-The dip moulding process is explained step by step below
+Below, we explained the dip moulding process step by step.

 The tool(s), also called moulds, are mounted on a special frame or plate.